Vinayakagangavati/Demo/README.md

 # Demo

-Designed the webpage as per instructions using html and css
+Designed the webpage as per instructions using html and css which was an assignment by company during my hiring process